MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

        1. [Enable HTTPS for DeployR](security-https.md) and install the necessary certificates.

-       1. If provisioning DeployR on a cloud service, then you must also [create inbound security rules for port BLAH BLAH BLAH @@@@@@ in Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-setup-endpoints/) or open the port through the AWS console.
+       1. If provisioning DeployR on a cloud service, then you must also [create inbound security rules for port BLAH BLAH BLAH @@ in Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-setup-endpoints/) or open the port through the AWS console.

           > WHAT MORE DO WE NEED TO SAY ABOUT CLOUD SETUPS?

        1. If you want to use a remote database or if you have multiple front-ends, [configure DeployR to use a SQL Server database or a PostgreSQL database](configure-remote-database.md) instead of the local SQLite database.

-1. Once all front-ends and back-ends are configured, declare the IP addresses of each back-end with each front-end using admin util or config file `appsettings.json`. @@@@HOW DO YOU DO THAT?@@
+1. Once all front-ends and back-ends are configured, declare the IP addresses of each back-end with each front-end using admin util or config file `appsettings.json`. @@HOW DO YOU DO THAT?@@

 1. Once you are done configuring DeployR, [run a diagnostic test of the configuration](diagnostics-troubleshooting.md) on **each front-end machine**.